AdaCore/spark2014/lrm/source/packages.rst

 The read or update of a volatile variable or state abstraction is considered to be both a read and an update of the entity.
-In Global and Depends aspects this means that volatile entities will be regarded as being both an input and an output and this may be given explicitly.
-However if a variable or abstract state is explicitly designated as being a Volatile Input or a Volatile Output, an abbreviated form of the Global and Depends aspect is permitted which gives a more obvious view of the global and dependency.
+In Global and Depends aspects this means that volatile entities will be regarded as being both an input and an output and this fact may be stated explicitly in those aspects, for example by using the ``In_Out`` mode in the Global aspect.
+However if a variable or abstract state is explicitly designated as being a Volatile Input or a Volatile Output, an abbreviated form of the Global and Depends aspect is permitted which gives a more intuitive view of the globals and the dependency relation.

 If the variable or state abstraction is designated as Volatile Input, then it may only appear as an Input in the Global aspect.
 There is an implicit